pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

   * type: `String`
   * required: **false**

-  Key which allow to group similar notification (with same _group_) into clusters and present them in groups in notification center.
+  A key which allows to group similar notification (with the same _group_) into clusters and presents them in groups in the notification center.
 * `groupSummary`
   * type: `Boolean`
   * required: **false**